Final Fantasy IX: Story

 In Alexandria, Zidane and Tantalus kidnap Princess Garnet by order of Cid.
-Garnet does not resist, for she was already planning to flee and warn Cid of Queen Brahne's increasingly erratic behavior.
+Garnet does not resist, for she was already planning to flee to Lindblum and warn Cid of Queen Brahne's increasingly erratic behavior.
 Vivi and Steiner join the party during the escape.
 En route to Lindblum, the group discovers that Brahne is manufacturing soulless black mage soldiers that look similar to Vivi.
 In Lindblum, Cid confirms that he hired the group to protect Garnet from Brahne's newfound aggression.
 After learning that Alexandria has invaded Burmecia with the black mages, Zidane and Vivi join Freya to investigate.
 Garnet and Steiner secretly return to Alexandria to reason with Brahne.

 Zidane's team finds that the Alexandrian forces, headed by Beatrix, conquered Burmecia with help from Kuja and the refugees have fled to Cleyra.
-Brahne imprisons Garnet, extracts her eidolons, and uses the eidolon, Odin to destroy Cleyra while Zidane's group defends the city.
+Brahne imprisons Garnet, extracts her eidolons, and uses the eidolon Odin to destroy Cleyra while Zidane's group defends the city.
 The party escapes on Brahne's airship, rendezvous with Steiner, and rescues Garnet.
 Meanwhile, Brahne cripples Lindblum with another eidolon, Atomos.
 Cid explains that Kuja supplies Brahne with black mages and the knowledge to use eidolons.
 The party befriends Quina and tracks Kuja to the Outer Continent.
 Brahne hires bounty hunters Lani and Amarant to capture Garnet.
 On the Outer Continent, the party defeats Lani and meets Eiko, a summoner who lives with a group of moogles in the village of Madain Sari.
 Eiko leads Zidane and the others to the Iifa Tree.
 Inside, they learn that Kuja uses Mist to create the black mages and that Vivi was a prototype.
 The party defeats the monster that generates the Mist within the Tree, which clears it from the Mist Continent.
 While waiting for Kuja's reprisal at Madain Sari, Lani and Amarant attempt to kidnap Eiko but Zidane and the moogles foil them.
 Amarant then challenges Zidane to a duel and loses.
 He joins the party and Garnet learns of her heritage as a summoner who was adopted by Brahne as a child.
 At the Tree, Brahne attempts to kill Kuja with an eidolon so she can rule unopposed, but he takes control of it and destroys her and her army.